tiepvupsu/tensorsparsity/README.md

 %           - 'concat': all channels are concatenated to one long long vector (CC)
 %           - 'l1': simple l1 (CR)
 %           - 'tube': tube sparsity as in the paper (SM)
-%           - 'group': group tensor as in the paper (GT)
+%           - 'group_tensor': group tensor as in the paper (GT)
+%       opts.pos: a boolean, with nonnegativity constraint or not
 % output:
 %       X: a 3-D tensor of size (K-n-T)
 ```